alexpevzner/sane-airscan/README.md

 It was successfully tested with many devices from **Canon**, **Kyocera**, **Epson**, **HP** and **Xerox** both in WSD and eSCL modes.

-For eSCL-compatible devices, Apple maintains [a comprehensive list](https://support.apple.com/en-us/HT201311), but please note, this list contains not only scanners and MFP, but pure printers as well.
+For eSCL devices, Apple maintains [a comprehensive list](https://support.apple.com/en-us/HT201311) of compatible devices, but please note, this list contains not only scanners and MFP, but pure printers as well.

-To use this backend, you don't have to install ScanGear from Canon, HPLIP from HP or some other proprietary software from hardware vendor.
-This backend works directly with your device and doesn't depend on a 3rd party closed source components (and doesn't conflict with them if they are installed)
+This backend doesn't require to install and doesn't conflict with vendor-provided proprietary software like ScanGear from Canon, HPLIP from HP and so on.

 ### Features